Table of Contents

 Individuals who do not fit into one of the above-listed categories may also qualify for the EB-4 visa if they fit into any one of these additional categories:

-What is the Process to Receive an EB-4 visa?
+What is the Process for receiving an EB-4 visa?

 The application process for the EB-4 visa is fairly straightforward.
 Generally, the application process is led by the applicant’s employer; however certain situations require the applicant to self-petition.
 The steps below outline the application process: